UMP 75x25 [M10x3] GW F200 GOLD DUAL Lina / N42 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Key role in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: